krosenvold/bgit/README.markdown

 able to checkout neither.

 <h2>Release notes</h2>
+1.1.6 RELEASE NOTES
+All changes thanks to Ivan Sungurov (isungurov)

+- Does not re-clone repository when switching branch
+- Internal change to use checkout instead of merge upon update.
+May improve rebasing..
+- Updated to 2.4 libs.
+Probably still runs on older versions.

 1.1.5 RELEASE NOTES

 - Fixed problem with rebased repos where out-of order dates would cause bamboo